modulocity/automationstationgame.com/_posts/devlog-26.md

 ## Implemention Challenges

 Implementing the mission browser in-game was no small feat.
 As I mentioned earlier, UI always takes me a long time and there were a bunch of new technical hurdles to overcome to get everything working.
 The first one was the node-based tech tree UI panel.
 I knew that this tech tree would get pretty large over time, so it needed to support a larger tree than could fit on screen.
 The typical solution to this is to use a "Scroll View" which adds scroll bars to navigate the content within a viewport.
 This works great, but for some frustrating and mysterious reason, Unity's off-the-shelf scroll view doesn't support panning with a mouse drag.
-That meant that the only way to move around the tech tree would be to click precisely on the scroll bars and drag those around instead.
+That meant that the only way to move around the tech tree was to click precisely on the scroll bars and drag those around instead.
 This wasn't acceptable to me, so I spent a couple of days writing a custom scroll view that supported panning on mouse drag.

 <video width="100%" autoplay="autoplay" loop="true" muted>
   <source src="https://i.imgur.com/8C795pc.mp4" type="video/mp4" />